Deepanshu9229/Farmer-App-Full-public/README.md

 # 🌾 Farmer App with ESP32 IoT Control

 This project allows wireless control of IoT devices like motors, lights, or pumps using an **ESP32 microcontroller** and a **Flutter-based mobile app**.
-It's ideal for smart farming and home automation where devices are controlled over Wi-Fi without needing internet access.
+It's ideal for smart farming and home automation where devices are controlled over Wi-Fi.

 **Demo Video -** - https://www.youtube.com/watch?v=bEw0-vhC0tY